SafeSplit: A Novel Defense Against Client-Side Backdoor Attacks in Split Learning (Full Version)

-{This allows to obtain the angular position at each time point.} The angular displacement $\theta(t)$ measures the change in orientation between successive backbone updates.
+We compute $\theta(t)$ for each client $i$ in ($\mathbf{B}_{t-\nClients+1}, \mathbf{B}_{t}$) after training the current client (see App.~\ref{app:rotational} for details).
+This allows to obtain the angular position at each time point.
+The angular displacement $\theta(t)$ measures the change in orientation between successive backbone updates.
 Backdoor attacks often introduce significant directional changes, causing $\theta_t$ to deviate from normal training patterns.

 \\ \textbf{Angular Velocity Computation. }The rate of change of the angular displacement over time, or angular velocity $\omega(t)$, is given by: